 Designate a Feeding Area

 Having a designated feeding area for your dog is not only practical but also helps establish a routine.
-Choose a quiet and easily accessible spot in your home where you can place your dog's food and bowls.
+Choose a quiet and easily accessible spot in your home where you can place your dog's food and water bowls.
 Avoid areas with heavy foot traffic or where your dog may be easily disturbed.
 Remember to clean the bowls regularly to prevent the growth of bacteria and ensure your dog's health and well-being.

 Dog-Proofing Your Home